OfficeDev/office-dev-program-docs/docs/join-with-visual-studio.md

 If you already have a Visual Studio Professional or Enterprise subscription, after you join the program, when you set up your Microsoft 365 developer subscription, you have the option to link it to your Visual Studio subscription.
 For details, see [Set up your Microsoft 365 E5 sandbox subscription](microsoft-365-developer-program-get-started.md#set-up-your-microsoft-365-e5-sandbox-subscription).

-> **Note:** If you have already set up your developer subscription, you can link your existing subscription to an active Visual Studio subscription.
-On the subscription tile on your Developer Program dashboard, click **Link with your Visual Studio subscription**.

 You can also join the Microsoft 365 Developer Program and get a Microsoft 365 developer subscription from your Visual Studio subscriber portal.
 Go to [Visual Studio | My Benefits](https://my.visualstudio.com/benefits) and click the **Microsoft 365 Developer subscription (E5)** tile, and you will automatically join the Microsoft 365 developer program with your Visual Studio ID.

 ![Screenshot of the Microsoft 365 developer subscription tile on the Visual Studio benefits page](images/visual-studio-microsoft-365-tile.png)

+> **Note:** If you have already set up your Microsoft 365 developer subscription, you can link it to an active Visual Studio subscription.
+On the subscription tile on your Developer Program dashboard, click **Link with your Visual Studio subscription**.

 When you link your Microsoft 365 developer subscription to Visual Studio, it will renew automatically for as long as your Visual Studio subscription is active.